|

 fuel costs for the South Pole, which is much further inland,

 increase by more than 10 times the cost of McMurdo.
+The Heavy Shop does the maintenance on all

 the vehicles.
 There is a carpenter shop, a plumbing and pipe

-the paint barn, a fuel station and many fuel storage tanks.
+fitting shop, the electrical shop (where I work), the paint barn, a fuel station and many fuel storage tanks.

 There are several supply warehouses for materials hardware, wood,